Eastern SierRa, CALIFORNIA

 Highway 395 in the remote Eastern Sierra provides access to some of the most interesting and photogenic places in California.
 Come explore with Lance and Tim.

-This is a 5-night, 6-day workshop.
-The adventure begins at noon on October 30 and ends at 1 p.m. after the group slideshow on November 4.
-There will be an optional farewell lunch after the slideshow.
+This was a 5-night, 6-day workshop.
+The adventure began at noon on October 30 and ended at 3 p.m. after the group slideshow on November 4.
+There was an optional farewell supper after the slideshow.

 Workshop leaders: Lance Keimig & Tim Cooper (learn more about your teachers)